iamsakshimore/ALB-with-LB-project/README.md

 # Application Load Balancer Project

 ##  Introduction
 This project demonstrates how to deploy an **Application Load Balancer (ALB)** in AWS by launching six EC2 instances and creating three target groups.
 The instances represent **Home**, **Laptop**, and **Mobile** servers.
 The ALB is configured to distribute traffic across these targets.
-Finally, the DNS name of the load balancer is tested to verify traffic distribution.
+Finally, the Endpoint of the load balancer is tested to verify traffic distribution.

 ---